 "What's next?
 Well, it is a never-ending process but I have two more projects to kick off, a 1948 Willys CJ-2A and a 1957 Willys CJ-5.
 But now I will not be alone.
 My five-year-old boy Martin is passionate about Jeeps too, so I am sure there will be more hands to help!"

-Thanks to Christián for the photos and story of his Jeep. -- Derek Redmond
+Thanks to Christián for the photos and story of his Jeep, and thanks to Jan Hogendoorn for the canopy roof photo. -- Derek Redmond

 See more Jeeps in Mexico on CJ3B.info.